icon BELTOWER

 Screen Shot 3

-shows the Advanced options available with Error 1 and Error 2.
+shows the Advanced options available with Fault 1 and Fault 2.

 The Log

-records your key-presses as well as the actual errors, for comparison, rather like Screen Shot 2 above.
-If you wish, you can trip through different errors, as they happen, without leaving the Error Log, and then, with the scrollable changes listing and/or the striking recordings (play-back and display), you can listen again and review the errors.
+records your key-presses as well as the actual faults, for comparison, rather like Screen Shot 2 above.
+If you wish, you can trip through different faults, as they happen, without leaving the Fault Log, and then, with the scrollable changes listing and/or the striking recordings (play-back and display), you can listen again and review the faults.

 Striking Challenge Advanced Settings